Jungian Personality Types to MBTI Mapping

 Personality Type System

-A personality type is composed of 4 cognitive functions Thinking, Feeling, Sensation and Intuition, and each cognitive function has an attitude type: extraversion or introversion.
+A personality type is made up of 4 cognitive functions Thinking, Feeling, Sensation and Intuition, and each cognitive function has an attitude type: extraversion or introversion.
+These 4 cognitive functions are ordered

 Personality TypeSymbolIndication